mberkay0/automated-labelme/README.md

 ## Requirements

-- Ubuntu / macOS / Windows
+- Linux / macOS / Windows
 - Python3.7 or more
 - PyQt5 / PySide2
 - Pytorch